tianocore/edk2/MdePkg/Library/StackCheckLib/Readme.md

 `StackCheckLib` provides the stack cookie checking functionality per architecture and toolchain.
-The currently supported pairs are IA32{GCC,MSVC}, X64{GCC, MSVC}, and AARCH64{GCC, MSVC}. `StackCheckLib` is agnostic as to whether the stack cookie was updated during build time or run time; it simply checks the cookie in the MSVC case and in both GCC and MSVC responds to stack cookie checking failures.
+The currently supported pairs are IA32{GCC,MSVC}, X64{GCC, MSVC}, AARCH64{GCC, MSVC} and RISCV64{GCC}. `StackCheckLib` is agnostic as to whether the stack cookie was updated during build time or run time; it simply checks the cookie in the MSVC case and in both GCC and MSVC responds to stack cookie checking failures.

 To add support for other architectures/toolchains, additional assembly files should be added to `StackCheckLib.inf` and scoped to that architecture/toolchain.